Nu-SCPTheme/thaumiel/README.md

 ## thaumiel
 [![Build Status](https://travis-ci.org/Nu-SCPTheme/thaumiel.svg?branch=master)](https://travis-ci.org/Nu-SCPTheme/thaumiel)

-A Wikidot-like web server to provide pages, forums, and other wiki services for backends like [DEEPWELL](https://github.com/Nu-SCPTheme/deepwell).
+A Wikidot-like web server to provide pages, forums, and other wiki services using backends such as [DEEPWELL](https://github.com/Nu-SCPTheme/deepwell).

 Available under the terms of the GNU Affero General Public License.
 See [LICENSE.md](LICENSE).